 2/ NIR does not include commercial bank foreign currency deposits and foreign currency current accounts held at the Bank of Mongolia.
-The adjustors are specified in the Technical Memorandum of Understanding (TMU), and include: the floor on NIR will be adjusted upward (downward) by the amount of support from bilateral and multilateral donors (excluding IMF) in excess (short) of the program level cumulative since April 2009; the floor will be adjusted upward by the amount of nonconcessional borrowing disbursed in excess of the program level; the floor on NIR will be adjusted upward by the amount of the cumulative additional SDR allocations up to the test date.
+The adjustors are specified in the Technical Memorandum of Understanding (TMU), and include: the floor on NIR will be adjusted upward (downward) by the amount of support from bilateral and multilateral donors (excluding IMF) in excess (short) of the program level cumulative since April 2009; the floor on NIR will be adjusted upward by the amount of nonconcessional borrowing disbursed in excess of the program level; the floor on NIR will be adjusted upward by the amount of nonconcessional borrowing disbursed in excess of the program level; the floor on NIR will be adjusted upward by the amount of the cumulative additional SDR allocations up to the test date.